SeSartaj/geov_hosting/README.md

 - [x] render GeoJSON layer
 - [x] Add/Remove Layers (same as kepler)
 - [ ] Draw polygon on the map
+- [ ] Render markers and show popup
 - [ ] Render time-series chart on click or selection
 - [ ] save and load features